|Jeffrey A. Bader

 Deputy Assistant Secretary for East Asian and Pacific Affairs

-Mr. Chairman, in addition to my current portfolio including Hong Kong and China, I had the good fortune of living and working in Hong Kong from 1992 to 1995 as Deputy Principal Officer at the U.S. Consulate General.
+Mr. Chairman, in addition to my current portfolio including Hong Kong and China, I had the good fortune of living and working in Hong Kong from 1992 to 1995 as Deputy Principal Officer.
 So I am very pleased to have the opportunity to appear before this Subcommittee today to discuss Hong Kong.

 Hong Kong is one of the world's most successful societies.
 With a land area of only 420 square miles and a population of just 6.3 million, Hong Kong has become the world's eighth largest trading economy and a leading international financial center.
 Its one runway airport is among the world's top five in both passenger and cargo volume, and its container port is the world's busiest.
 It has Asia's second largest stock market.
 Over 700 foreign companies maintain regional headquarters in Hong Kong, including 85 of the world's top 100 banks.

 Over the past two decades, the Hong Kong economy has more than quadrupled, and its per capita GDP has tripled to about $26,000 -- higher than that of the United Kingdom, Canada, or Australia.
 Unemployment at the end of last year was only 2.6 percent, regular budget surpluses have produced a secure fiscal environment, and Hong Kong has accumulated over $63 billion in foreign exchange reserves.
-Hong Kong is one of the safest cities in the world and is Asia's most popular travel destination.
+Hong Kong is one of the safest cities in the world and is Asia's most popular travel destination, with a record 10.2 million visitors in 1995.
 Hong Kong is also a center for telecommunications technology and has long been a media hub for Asia, with over 700 newspapers and periodicals based there.